vitalab/vitalab.github.io/deep-learning/_posts/2018-03-23-single-directions.md

 # Generalization and single directions

-* Generalization capability is related to a network’s reliance on single directions
+* Networks that rely more on single directions tend to have lower generalization capability
 * Introducing noise in labels forces the network to memorize

 ![](/deep-learning/images/directions/fig1.png)